reingart/pyfpdf/README.md

-pyfpdf: FPDF for python
+pyfpdf: FPDF for Python
 =======================

-PyFPDF is a library for PDF document generation under Python, ported from PHP (see [FPDF][1] "Free"-PDF, a well-known PDFlib-extension replacement with many examples, scripts and derivatives).
+PyFPDF is a library for PDF document generation under Python, ported from PHP (see [FPDF][1]: "Free"-PDF, a well-known PDFlib-extension replacement with many examples, scripts and derivatives).

-Compared with other PDF libraries, PyFPDF is simple, small and versatile, with advanced capabilities and easy to learn, extend and maintain.
+Compared with other PDF libraries, PyFPDF is simple, small and versatile, with advanced capabilities, and is easy to learn, extend and maintain.

   [1]: http://www.fpdf.org/